 State Library Station

-The new State Library Station at the northern end of Swanston Street will improve access to some of Melbourne's most popular destinations including the State Library of Victoria, RMIT and the Queen Victoria Market, and cater for the area’s growing student population.
+The new State Library Station at the northern end of Swanston Street will improve access to some of Melbourne's most popular destinations including the State Library of Victoria, RMIT University and the Queen Victoria Market.

 Easy to access